GulamJilani5/dsa/src/streams/stream-codings/stream-coding_2.md

 ⏺️ ➡️ 🟦 🔵 🟢🔴⭕🟠🟣🟥🟧✔️ ☑️ • ‣ → ⁕

-# ➡️ Find the second highest salary of employee table
+# ➡️ Find the second highest salary of employee table.

 ```java